-To improve the relationship between members and to stimulate scientific partnerships, AIM decided to urge our members into creating specific Working Groups (WG).
-We hope those organised groups can serve to gather researchers according to their scientific interests and that this may result in new scientific proposals.
+To improve the relationship between members and to stimulate scientific partnerships, AIM urges members to set up specific Working Groups (WG).
+We are confidant that those organised groups will gather researchers sharing their specific scientific interests, and that this in turn will result in new scientific proposals.

-We also encourage WG to act as starting point for the submission of proposals for pre-constituted panels at AIM Annual Meetings.
-To join a WG, please go to the member's area.
+We also encourage WG to act as a starting point for the submission of proposals for already established panels at AIM Annual Meetings.
+To join a WG, please go to the Member's area.
 See also our FAQ in the bottom of this page.

 Visual Digital Culture

 This workgroup will address the different iterations of visual culture in digital contexts and the miscegenation of different visual regimes and practices of the gaze.
 We are interested as much in the ruptures as we are in the continuities brought upon by the transformations in the production, circulation, and appropriation of visual culture, such as those introduced by the Web 2.0, digital cinema, and the small screen media that connect the private and public spheres on a daily basis.
 We privilege historiographical, cultural, and aesthetic researches of the relations between the different visual regimes such as the cinematic, the televisual, or the artistic.
 We pay special attention to the theories of intermediality as a way to cross fertilize knowledge about "new" and "old" media and we summon the contributions of film studies, media theory, art history and art theory, to research digital visual culture.

 History of Portuguese Cinema